99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Amazon Managed Streaming for Apache Kafka (MSK):
 Alternative for kinesis.

+the 3 certificate managers are:
-AWS Certificate Manager (ACM):
+- AWS Certificate Manager (ACM):
   manage and deploy SSL/TLS certificate, provide in-flight encryption for websites.
-Remember its stored in us-east-1 always!
+Remember its stored in us-east-1 always!!

-AWS Private Certificate Authority (CA):
+- AWS Private Certificate Authority (CA):
   Managed service allows you to create private Certificate Authorities, only work in your Organization / services that have the integration, not on the public internet.
   For custom Encrypted communication, authentication users, public key infrastructure.

+- IAM is used as a SSL certificate manager only when you must support HTTPS connections in a Region that is not supported by ACM

 AWS Macie:
 Managed Machine learning pattern matching to discover and protect your sensitive data in AWS.
 Help identify and alert about PII